ajahl/edge-ai-playground/README.md

 - Choose `webgpu-llm-web-server` if your client is another browser page on the same origin.
 - Choose `chromium-openai-api-bridge` if you want a practical localhost API without Electron.
+- Choose `docker-chromium-webgpu-bridge` if you want the Chromium bridge shape in a Docker-oriented standalone subproject.
 - Choose `electron-openai-api-bridge` if you want a desktop wrapper with a built-in localhost API.
+- Choose `terminal-webgpu-llm` if you want a terminal dashboard plus a localhost API backed by a hidden Chromium runtime.
 - Choose `firefox-webgpu-llm-extension` if you want the model embedded directly into Firefox as a sidebar experience.
 - Choose `chromium-webgpu-llm-extension` if you want the model embedded directly into Chrome or Chromium as a side panel experience.
 - Choose `safari-webgpu-llm-extension` if you want a Safari-focused starting point and you can complete the Apple packaging step outside this repo.

 ## Notes

-- All six variants rely on WebGPU and browser-style runtimes for model execution.
+- All eight variants rely on WebGPU and browser-style runtimes for model execution.
 - The Chromium and Electron bridges are the right choices for machine-local REST access from terminal tools.
+- The terminal bridge gives you both a local TUI and a localhost API, but it still depends on a hidden Chromium renderer for actual inference.
 - The browser-hosted service is the lightest setup, but it depends on the page remaining open.
 - The Firefox extension keeps its WebLLM data inside the extension's own browser storage context.
 - The Chromium-family extension keeps the model warm in an offscreen document so it can outlive the visible panel UI.